 FROZEN COOLANT OR WATER IN THE SYSTEM

-As ,mentioned, frozen coolant or left over water in the system can cause serious damage in form of engine block cracks.
+As mentioned, frozen coolant or leftover water in the system can cause serious damage in the form of engine block cracks.

 Cracks mean either a complete engine replacement or removing the engine and trying to mend the crack.

 Mending is done with special welding procedures.
 To tell you truth, from what I’ve seen, not a very long-lived solution.

 The main reason for this may be a copper washer under the thermo-switch.
 Either this or a damaged thread on the radiator (where the thermo-switch is screwed in).